Frequently asked questionsFind the answers to your questions here

 The short answer is ‘they must be long enough to answer what is being asked!
 Some might be quite short; for example, if you are asked about a ‘mission statement’ a quick ‘cut and paste’ is enough.

-Firstly, read the statement carefully, and look at what the verb at the start of the statement is actually asking (the ‘Bossy verbs’ sheet will help you).
+Firstly, read the assignment carefully, .
 For example, if the statement asks for ‘advantages’ and ‘disadvantages’ those are plural, not singular, so one answer is not enough.

 Do I need to complete a whole unit before I start the next one?

 Not at all.
 On the Learning Management System you might find that you have been marked as having completed half, or a third of the unit.
-That may be bacuse you’ve had the opportunity to provide evidence against some of the statements, but not others.
+That may be because you’ve had the opportunity to provide evidence against some of the assignment, but not others.
 That’s fine; we just assess you against the ones you’ve done, and will come back for the others later on.